-The Company's product revenue consists of fees earned on selling extended warranty contracts, guaranteed asset protection ("GAP") and wheel and tire coverage.
+The Company's product revenue consists of fees earned on selling extended warranty contracts, guaranteed asset protection ("GAP") insurance policies and tire and wheel insurance policies.
 The Company sells these products pursuant to arrangements with the third parties that provide these products and are responsible for their fulfillment.
 The Company concluded that it is an agent for these transactions because it does not control the products before they are transferred to the customer.
 The Company recognizes product revenues on a net basis when the customer enters into an arrangement for the products, which is typically at the time of a used vehicle sale.